Nexis-Network/homepage/content/docs/guides/vercel-manual.md

 ---
-title: Connect Vercel and Exzo Network manually
+title: Connect Vercel and Nexis Network manually
-subtitle: Learn how to connect a Vercel project to a Exzo Network database manually
+subtitle: Learn how to connect a Vercel project to a Nexis Network database manually
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.839Z'
 ---

-This guide describes how to manually connect a Vercel project to a Exzo Network database.
+This guide describes how to manually connect a Vercel project to a Nexis Network database.

 <Admonition type="note">
-For other Vercel integration options, refer to the [Exzo Network and Vercel integration overview](/docs/guides/vercel-overview).
+For other Vercel integration options, refer to the [Nexis Network and Vercel integration overview](/docs/guides/vercel-overview).
 </Admonition>

 ## Prerequisites

-- A Exzo Network project.
+- A Nexis Network project.
 If you do not have one, see [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - A [Vercel account](https://vercel.com).
 - A project deployed to Vercel.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.

-## Gather your Exzo Network connection details
+## Gather your Nexis Network connection details

-You can these details from the **Connection Details** widget on the **Exzo Network Dashboard**.
+You can these details from the **Connection Details** widget on the **Nexis Network Dashboard**.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)